The Giassetti lab studies how spermatogenesis impacts male fertility and offspring development in various animals.

 Understanding Paternal Influence: From Mice to Non-Model Species in Reproductive Health and Beyond

-Unveiling the Phylogenetic Molecular Mechanisms of Male Germ Cell Development
+Exploring the Molecular Mechanisms of Male Germ Cell Fate of Development Through Phylogenetics.

 Spermatogenesis relies on a complex communication between germ cells and neighboring somatic cells.
 We're using advanced techniques like multi-omics analysis and CRISPR/Cas9 gene editing to uncover the genetic pathways and interactions driving sperm production.
 Our goal is to understand these mechanisms thoroughly, pinpointing specific molecular regulators unique to germ cells.
 Then, we aim to replicate and manipulate these targets in laboratory settings or living organisms, with the aim of applying these discoveries to help non-model animals.

-Unraveling the Paternal Impact: Male Fertility and Early Embryonic Development
+Determine the Paternal Impact of Male Fertility and Early Embryonic Development in Animals

 Paternal factors impact early embryonic development.
-We'll use reproductive techniques like IVF, ICSI, and embryo culture to evaluate paternally-derived gametes in mice and non-model species.
-We'll also analyze molecular pathways involved in paternal effects through transcriptomic and proteomic analyses.
+We are using reproductive techniques like IVF, ICSI, and embryo culture to evaluate the paternal effect in mice and non-model species.
+We also analyze molecular pathways involved in paternal effects through transcriptomic and proteomic analyses.
 Our objective is to better understand the role of paternal factors in reproductive outcomes, which can impact biodiversity conservation.

 Publications